micbay/RaceTimerAndController/README.md

   int status = lcd.begin(LCD_COLS, LCD_ROWS);
   // If display initialization fails, trigger onboard error LED if exists. if(status) hd44780::fatalError(status);
-  // Make sure display has no residual data and starts in a blank state lcd.clear();
+  // Clear display of any residual data, ensure it starts in a blank state lcd.clear();
   --- other code ---
 }